acadTags/Awesome-medical-coding-NLP/README.md

 # medical-coding-NLP
- Autoamted medical coding is an area in Clinical Natural Language Processing to assign diagnosis or procedure medical codes to free-text clinical notes.
+ Automated medical coding is an area in Clinical Natural Language Processing to assign diagnosis or procedure medical codes to free-text clinical notes.
 The domain is a sub-field of document classification and information extraction.

  Stop at any time to check this collection of papers!